jaymahato10125/advocate-assistance/README.md

 - MongoDB connection errors: confirm your Atlas IP access list, database user, and `MONGODB_URI`.
 - Import errors: run `uvicorn app.main:app --reload` from the project root, not from inside `app/`.
 - `E11000 duplicate key error ... contract_id: null`: a stale unique index from an older version — restart the app (startup drops it automatically) or drop the `contract_id_1` / `analysis_id_1` indexes manually.
+- Contract deletion returns `503`: verify the R2 endpoint, bucket name, and bucket-scoped API token in `.env`; the contract remains in MongoDB if its stored file cannot be deleted.
 - Analysis returns `502`: the response `detail` includes the underlying Gemini API cause.
 Gemini 3.6 Flash does not need a `temperature` parameter; keep the request compatible with the current Gemini API and verify the API key, quota, and model name.

 ## Project structure